5 Thoughts On Agent Engineering

 2. Data Structures Become Footguns

 Competency in modern programming is underpinned by understanding the data flow and the underlying data structures of complex programs.
-This notion is not going away for agent systems, but utilizing these data structures from models will likely result in brittle systems and additional complexity that is ends up being model specific.
+This notion is not going away for agent systems, but utilizing these data structures from models will likely result in brittle systems and additional complexity that ends up being model-specific.
 Most likely, this means requiring additional tests and checks for transforming text to and from data structures and can cause hurdles about updating models or being model provider agnostic.
-For a minimal example of this, using pydantic-ai we have a straightforward example of marshalling the models output to a data structure will fail:
+For a minimal example of this, using pydantic-ai, here is a straightforward case where marshalling the model’s output into a data structure will fail:

 from typing import Annotated